GreatOverlordX/Updater.sh/README.md

 - `This is for Debian based distros && Ubuntu.`

-I did have some issues when purging some old packages and files, presenting issues in regard to the graphic display manager.
+I did have some issues when purging some old packages and files, presenting issues with the graphic display manager.
 The solution for me was to uninstall & install the desktop environment again.